shopinvader/documentation/data/doc_pages/en/functional/first-step-with-shopinvader.md

 #### Exporting the data

-A cron is running every X time to generate a bacth export job.
+A cron is running every X time to generate a batch export job.

 Go to `Setting > Technical > Automation > Scheduled Action`